RafaelPiloto10/dispatch/README.md

 ## TODO

+- Implement scheduling algorithm so that higher nice Jobs are not starved
 - Persist life of workers and make them poll the server
   - Consider a push model where the broker load balances amongst workers rather than polling
 - Create more realistic "toy" jobs to simulate work load